×

 When we asked people living in Crucita about club and activities where newcomers can meet others, they responded:

 "Expats in Crucita often join local clubs and participate in activities that allow them to meet new people and immerse themselves in the local culture.
 One popular option is the local sports clubs, where expats can participate in activities like soccer, surfing, and paragliding, which are popular in the area.
 There are also language exchange groups where expats can practice their Spanish with locals and other expats.
 These groups often meet in casual settings like cafes or parks, making it a relaxed and fun way to improve language skills and make new friends.
 Expats also often get involved in volunteer work in the community.
 This could involve helping out at local schools, participating in beach clean-ups, or assisting with community events.
 This not only provides a way to give back to the community, but also offers opportunities to meet locals and other expats.
 In addition to these organized activities, many expats meet people simply by participating in daily life in Crucita.
 This could involve striking up conversations with locals at the market, getting to know neighbors, or making connections at local restaurants and bars.
 Another popular way for expats to meet people is by attending local festivals and events.
 Crucita has a vibrant cultural scene, with numerous festivals throughout the year celebrating everything from local cuisine to traditional music and dance.
 These events provide a great opportunity to meet people and experience the local culture.
 Finally, many expats find that taking Spanish classes is a great way to meet people.
-Not only do these classes help expats improve their language skills, but they also provide a social setting where they can meet other expats and locals," said one expat in Crucita.
+Not only do these classes help expats improve their language skills, but they also provide a social setting where they can meet other expats and locals," explained one expat living in Crucita, Ecuador.

 Ecuador Visas - Law office of Attorney Sara Chaca